A Message from the President

 - The Playground Improvement Project creates safe and beautiful play spaces for New York City residents.

-I invite you to learn more about our organization by exploring our website, and I welcome you to join us in our work by attending one of our trainings, becoming a member, or becoming a community partner.
+I invite you to learn more about our organization by exploring our website, and I welcome you to join us in our work by attending one of our trainings or fundraising events, becoming a member, or if you are a community-based organization, partnering with us to serve our communities together.

 Individually we are citizens of New York City; together we are the New York Junior League.